Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor/cell.rst

 cell
 ====================================================================================================

 `tes3cell`_.
+Read-only.
 Fetches the cell that the actor is in.

 .. _`tes3cell`: ../../../lua/type/tes3cell.html